djaus2/Soft-ata/README.md

 The Blazor app has similar functionality.

-The SoftataWebAPI is an ASP.NET Core API app presents a Swagger interafce to all of the SoftataLib (.NET) API commands
+The SoftataWebAPI is an ASP.NET Core API app presents a Blockly and Swagger interface to all of the SoftataLib (.NET) API commands

 ------